LostRuins/lite.koboldai.net/README.md

 - Concedo

-Changelog for KoboldAI Lite 09 Jan 2023:
+Changelog for KoboldAI Lite 11 Jan 2023:
+- Added speed (performance) information to worker table
+- Added support for Pygmalion models in chat mode.
+Defaulted chatmode to include some hidden context for prompt engineering if none was supplied and memory is empty.
+- Added fancy color coding to Adventure mode actions and Chat handles
-- Added an option to use v1 sync API, as it may not have the wrong-model bug currently
+- Added an option to use v1 sync API when selecting model.
+The Horde model bug should be fixed, so you may not need it.
 - Fixed a bug where a story would fail to generate if A/N Template was undefined
 - Fixed a bug where loading a story prevented you from loading the same story again